biosustain/autoprot/README.rst

     Get-Help autoprot.ps1 -Full

-When the ``autoprot.ps1`` script is located on a drive with restricted access, e.g. a network drive and cannot be executed, the following command can provide access to execute the script:
+When the ``autoprot.ps1`` script is located on a drive with restricted access, e.g. a network drive, and cannot be executed, the following command can provide access to execute the script:

 ::